newrelic/docs-website/.github/ISSUE_TEMPLATE/site-enhancement.md

 ---
 name: "Site: Feature request \U0001F4A1"
-about: 'Suggest an enhancement to the site itself (layout, design, etc.)!'
+about: Suggest an enhancement to the site itself (layout, design, etc.)!
-title: 'This is an enhancement request!'
+title: This is an enhancement request!
 labels: site-enhancement
 assignees: ''

 ---

 <!--